directus-labs/guest-authoring/Developing-an-Interactive-Educational-Platform-with-Directus.md

 ## Key Concepts

-This platform has several key concepts:
+An interactive learning platform has several key concepts:

 1. Courses are...
 2. Students and Instructors are...